insin/react-auto-form/README.md

 ## Usage

-The following React component shows all the custom props accepted by `AutoForm` and the argument signatures it expects event callbacks to have:
+The following React component skeleton shows usage of `AutoForm` to handle getting input `onChange` and `onSubmit`, plus the argument signatures it expects event callbacks to have:

 ```html
 var ExampleForm = React.createClass({